Entyvio IV (Vedolizumab)

 Frequently Asked Questions

-After the initial three doses (at 0, 2, and 6 weeks), if you respond well, you’ll typically receive infusions every 8 weeks.
-Your doctor may adjust this to every 4 weeks depending on how well the treatment works for you.
+After the initial three doses (at weeks 0, 2, and 6), if you respond well, you'll typically receive infusions every 8 weeks.
+Your doctor may adjust this to every 4 weeks depending on how well Entyvio works for you.

-Tell your doctor if you’re going to receive any vaccination or have recently had one, as Entyvio may affect the way you respond to vaccinations.
+Tell your doctor if you're scheduled for any vaccination or have recently received one, as Entyvio may affect how you respond to vaccinations.

-Tell your doctor immediately if you have an infection or think you have one, such as if you develop chills, shivering, persistent cough, or high fever.
-Some infections may become serious and possibly life-threatening if left untreated.
+Tell your doctor immediately if you have an infection or think you might have one, such as chills, shivering, persistent cough, or high fever.
+Some infections can become serious if left untreated.

 Important Disclaimer